 The bottom line is there are methods for determining what an “adequate” water supply should be by applying industry-accepted codes and standards.
 When applied, the results should satisfy the property owner, their insurer and the local AHJ.
 However, being a firefighter myself, I’ve been to structure fires involving single-family dwellings where the fire was controlled using less water flow than that recommended by standards.
 Every fire is different, with endless variables that could increase or decrease the amount of fire water needed to suppress, control and protect property.

-PLC Fire Safety Solutions has the knowledge and expertise to help Owners, municipalities, towns and villages develop or identify adequate fire water requirements for all buildings.
+PLC Fire Safety Engineering (PLC) has the knowledge and expertise to help Owners, municipalities, towns and villages develop or identify adequate fire water requirements for all buildings.

 PLC provides sprinkler design services and we can help identify what an adequate water supply should be for a non-sprinklered building.